 The Burren is renowned for its unique and illustrious agricultural traditions

 The fascinating cultural and natural heritage that attracts so many to the Burren is a legacy of agricultural traditions.
 Furthermore, the future security of this wonderful legacy very much depends on a continuation of these traditions.
 From an agricultural perspective, the Burren uplands are primarily associated with the practice of ‘winterage’.
-This is an unusual adaptation of the ‘transhumance’ tradition (the seasonal moving of livestock by farmers) found in upland areas elsewhere in Europe, wherein animals are moved to the hill pastures in summertime, with hardy native breeds of beef cattle used to graze upland grasslands between the months of October and April.
+This is an unusual adaptation of the ‘transhumance’ tradition (the seasonal moving of livestock by farmers) found in upland areas elsewhere in Europe, wherein animals are moved to the hill pastures in summertime, with hardy native breeds of beef cattle used instead to graze upland grasslands between the months of October and April.
 The ecological significance of this tradition is immense: wintering animals remove all the dominant herbs and grasses that would otherwise inhibit herb growth and limit plant species diversity, without damaging these plants during their flowering season.
 The cultural legacy of this ancient practice is apparent in the numerous tombs, ring forts and tower houses found in the upland pastures.

 As farming becomes ever more intensified and specialised and we move away from traditional methods, some worrying implications are unfolding – as increasing ‘marginalisation’ of upland grasslands, often manifests itself in the form of hazel-scrub encroachment.
 These changes are threatening the formerly quite balanced and harmonious relationship between agriculture and the natural environment in the Burren, and will have enormous implications for the future ecological and cultural development of the area.